SuperOfficeDocs/data-access/docs/getting-started/index.md

 It can sometimes be daunting for people new to SuperOffice programming to know where to begin.
 With several platforms, for both Customer Relationship Management (CRM) and Customer Service (CS), it can be difficult to understand which application programming interface (API) is appropriate for which platform.
 This article explores the different platforms and explains what SuperOffice APIs are available for each one, as well as provides links to the corresponding API documentation.

+![imagejcbmo.png -screenshot][img5]

+## High-level integration points

+* [Webhooks][22]
+* [SOAP][23]
+* [REST][24]
+* [CRMScript][25]

 ## Internal automation API versus external integration API

 The primary focus of this article is to discuss the APIs that enable external integration with SuperOffice.
 This typically means applications that are compiled into executables and run in their own process.
 However, there are also important internal integration points in SuperOffice that are just as important and are covered briefly.

 Both SuperOffice CRM and SuperOffice Customer Service (CS) support different forms of scripting automation.
 SuperOffice CS, available in both on-site and online, supports scripting automation and accounts for a majority of CS integrations.
-SuperOffice CRM on the other hand, is available as four unique platforms, each of which has their own extensible characteristics:
+SuperOffice CRM on the other hand is available as four unique platforms, each of which has its own extensible characteristics:

 * Windows client
 * Onsite Web client